pelucid/glogging/README.md

 ### Logging to screen and file

+Note: File logging can be controlled globally by setting the `LOG_TO_FILE` env variable - setting to false will override the setting below, and not log to file.

 If you pass in the `logdir` kwarg, then you get file output.
 The default logfile name is `growthintel.log`.
 NB file output does not include source code references:

 ```python